 Interlogix Telus LTE Communicator

 The Interlogix 600-1048-XT-LTE-TL and the Alarm.com XT-511-CA-TL are both Telus LTE Communicators for the Interlogix Simon Series Systems.
-At this time, this is the only Canadian LTE communicator sold on our site.
 With the impending sunset of 3G networks, we strongly recommend purchasing an LTE communicator for your alarm system.
-This makes the Interlogix Telus LTE Communicator a great choice for many Canadian users.
+This makes the Interlogix Telus LTE Communicators a great choice for Canadian users.
 If you don't need the advanced features of the IQ Panel 2 Plus, then you can certainly do well with an Interlogix Simon System and a Telus LTE Communicator.

 Interlogix Systems have long been regarded as excellent budget and economical security systems.
 They are relatively basic in terms of functionality, and they will provide reliable and trustworthy monitoring service for the end user.
-The Simon lineup includes the Interlogix Simon XT, the Interlogix Simon XTi, the Interlogix Simon XTi-5, and the Interlogix Simon XTi-5.
-All three systems can support the Interlogix 600-1048-XT-LTE-TL and the Alarm.com XT-511-CA-TL.
-But please note that the Simon XT must be running at least firmware version 1.3 to use the cellular communicator.
-All versions of the XTi and XTi-5 can support the module.
-Remember though, you will need a Gold Plan or higher from Alarm Grid to support the module.
+The Simon lineup includes the Interlogix Simon XT, the Interlogix Simon XTi, the Interlogix Simon XTi-5, and the Interlogix Simon XTi-5i.
+All four systems can support the Interlogix 600-1048-XT-LTE-TL and the Alarm.com XT-511-CA-TL.
+But please note that the Simon XT must be running at least firmware version 1.3 to use a cellular communicator.
+All versions of the XTi, XTi-5, and XTi-5i can support the module.
+Remember though, you will need a Gold Plan or higher (Self or Full) from Alarm Grid to support the module.
 For more information on upgrading a Simon Panel to LTE, please see this helpful FAQ.

-Each Interlogix Simon Panel supports up to 40 zones, and the cellular communicator add-on also functions as a Z-Wave controller for smart home automation capabilities.
+Most Interlogix Simon Panels support up to 40 zones, and the cellular communicator add-on also functions as a Z-Wave controller for smart home automation capabilities.
 The communicator will let the system connect with the Alarm.com service.
 This will allow you to control your system remotely using the Alarm.com Mobile App.
 You can also access the app to view Alarm.com Cameras and control Z-Wave devices.
 While there are certainly more robust systems available, an Interlogix Simon System is still more than serviceable for many homes and smaller businesses.